 Well, if Adele can embrace her baby beard “Larry”, I can embrace mine.
 He just needs a name.

 So yes, week 17.
 Tiny Tot is apparently the size of a pear and it memoriam of this week I was so excited to try out a new pear recipe.
 Poached pears always seemed so hard and daunting, but the beauty of it is – they are NOT!
 I have never made a more simple and elegant dessert.
-They just look super impressive, but no one needs to know how easy they really are.
+These vanilla and almond poached pears just look super impressive, but no one needs to know how easy they really are.

 You can infuse them with any flavor you wish, but I opted for going simple and unfussy with vanilla and almond.
 Why complicate an already good thing?
 Using vanilla bean paste left behind a few little specs of caviar, but don’t let that worry you.

-Just enjoy these little beauties with some ice cream.
+Just enjoy these little vanilla and almond poached pears beauties with some ice cream.
 They will be perfect for summer, warm from the pan, or chilled.
 Get the recipe below to see how these are done.
 And revel in their simplicity.